ronaldosilva19/Competitive-Programming/IMPORTANTE.md

-#### Os prroblemas foram retirados de sites como:
+#### The problems were taken from sites like:
-* Hackerrank, GeeksforGeeks e LeetCode.
+* Hackerrank, GeeksforGeeks and LeetCode.
-* Cada códico-fote das resoluções possui o link direto para a descrição do problema.
+* Each resolution source code has a direct link to the problem description.